6eDesign/simpleBind.js/README.md

 ###### **(data-simpleevent=eventName:eventCallbackName:objName.objKey)**
 With many dynamically bound elements and more complicated data-binding apps, managing events can become a hassle.
 We wanted to create a declarative approach to managing these events within the HTML.
 At the same time, we don't want this to be inefficient **or** overly confusing.  **simpleevent** is the result.

-The basic idea is simple, you define a data-simpleevent property to an element, specifying at least an *eventName* ('click','hover','submit',etc.) and an *eventCallbackName* (as a string).
+The basic idea is simple, you attach a data-simpleevent property to an element, specifying at least an *eventName* ('click','hover','submit',etc.) and an *eventCallbackName* (as a string).
 If you'd like, you can also specify a third parameter of an object name and/or key and the value of this will be passed to your event callback.

 Event callbacks are registered by calling **simplebind.registerEvent(eventName,eventCallbackFn)**.
 For example, we might  register a submit handler on a registration form in the HTML:
 ```